amirootyet/conference_notes/Interdisciplinary_Conference_on_Cybercrime_MSU.md

   - collect and aggregate database

 - issues observed:
-  - repoting at multiple places
+  - reporting at multiple places
   - little change in public awareness
   - low satisfaction with the outcome